We all have different reasons for wanting counselling. Sometimes just talking to a counsellor can…

 - links to other services including counselling and legal advice.

 Where can I get this service?

-The cohealth Western Victims Assistance Program is located in Footscray and we also have staff collocated at:
+The cohealth Western Victims Assistance Program is located in Footscray and we also have staff colocated at:

 Sunshine Police Station (497 Ballarat Rd, Sunshine)